1hue/GodotTexture3DVisualizer/README.md

 The texture could be loaded from file or it could be a [`Texture3DRD`](https://docs.godotengine.org/en/stable/classes/class_texture3drd.html) created on the GPU, but this is up to you - it _must be provided_ to the shader as a parameter.

-The texture is ingested as a `sampler3D` uniform and is sampled for each fragment a number of times using ray marching.
+The texture is ingested as a `sampler3D` uniform and is sampled for each fragment a number of times using raymarching.

 For the purposes of demonstration, a [`NoiseTexture3D`](https://docs.godotengine.org/en/stable/classes/class_noisetexture3d.html) is used.